Peer Recovery Specialist Workforce Program

 PRS Workforce 〰️

-🌟 Become a Peer Recovery Specialist
+🌟 Become a Peer Recovery Specialist through our Level 1 Internship Program!

 Have you lived through addiction or mental health challenges and come out the other side with a passion to help others?